GEAR LISt and

 Gloves: summer = fingerless, with padded palms) to protect your hands from sunburn, slippage, and vibration.

 You may like to invest in some anti-chafing balm.
 Chamois cream is excellent.

 What to carry

 A small day pack that you can carry on your back, especially if you aren’t hiring pannier bags.
 Some day packs have a water bladder carrier - very good idea to have.
 See Camelbak below.

 Rain jacket, lightweight and breathable.

 Gloves: winter gloves for cool/cold day (full finger) for full protection.

 Lunch and snacks; dried fruit, scroggin, muesli bars are good high energy snacks.
 A2O accommodation providers supply packed lunches to cyclists.

 Maps: we will provide or you can download a mobile app such as Trail Forks.
 It’s a good idea to familiarise yourself with the route before you begin.

-First aid - we will provide one small kit per group.
+First aid - we will provide one small kit per group, or BYO.

 Small dry bag for mobile phone.

-Puncture repair equipment will only be issued to riders who are competent in wheel removal, reinstallation, and puncture repair.
+Puncture repair equipment will only be issued to riders who are confident and competent in wheel removal, reinstallation, and puncture repair.
 This will be ascertained on completion of your pre tour form.

-We recommend that you consider purchasing, pre trip, a Camelbak or similar backpack hydration system.
-Two 750 ml drink bottles and a 2.5L Camelbak allows you to carry 4 litres of fluid - great when it’s very hot down this way and you have some distance to ride.
+Summer months: consider purchasing, pre trip, a Camelbak or similar backpack hydration system.
+Two 600 ml drink bottles and a 2.5L hydration system allows you to over three litres of fluid - great when it’s very hot down this way and you have some distance to ride.
 The advantage of a hydration system is that it allows you to drink safely while keeping your eyes on the road and hands on the handlebar.